lambda-dom/mono/README.md

 >
 > -- Mono, from "Hymn of the Immortal Wind"

 This package offers an alternative [mono-traversable](https://hackage.haskell.org/package/mono-traversable).
-To understand the rational consider the following code:
+To understand the rationale consider the following code:

 ```haskell
 {- | The typeclass for monofunctors, the monomorphic version of 'Functor'. -}